 “Construction” means the process of building, altering, retrofitting, improving or demolishing any Public-Private Facility, including any structure, building or other improvements of any kind to real property.
 “Construction” does not include the routine operation, routine repair, routine maintenance, or Capital Maintenance of any existing Public-Private Facility, including structures, buildings or real property.

-“Contract” means any agreement, including a Public-Private Agreement, for the procurement, operation, or disposal, of a public works project.

 “Concessionaire” means any Private Entity that has entered into a Public-Private Agreement with a Public Body under RCW 39.10.510 through .580.

-“Design-Build-Finance-Operate-Maintain” means a project delivery method in which a Public Body enters into a single Contract for design, construction, finance, maintenance and operation of a Public-Private Facility over a contractually defined term.
-No public funds shall be appropriated to pay for any part of the services provided by the Concessionaire during the Contract period except as provided in the Request for Proposals and Public-Private Agreement.
+“Design-Build-Finance-Operate-Maintain” means a project delivery method in which a Public Body enters into a single contract for design, construction, finance, maintenance and operation of a Public-Private Facility over a contractually defined term.
+No public funds shall be appropriated to pay for any part of the services provided by the Concessionaire during the Agreement period except as provided in the Request for Proposals and Public-Private Agreement.

-“Design-Build-Finance” means a project delivery method in which a Public Body enters into a single Contract for design, construction, and full or partial private financing of a Public-Private Facility over a contractually defined term.
-No public funds shall be appropriated to pay for any part of the services provided by the Concessionaire during the Contract period except as provided in the Request for Proposals and Public-Private Agreement.
+“Design-Build-Finance” means a project delivery method in which a Public Body enters into a single contract for design, construction, and full or partial private financing of a Public-Private Facility over a contractually defined term.
+No public funds shall be appropriated to pay for any part of the services provided by the Concessionaire during the Agreement period except as provided in the Request for Proposals and Public-Private Agreement.

-“Design-Build-Operate-Maintain” means a project delivery method in which a Public Body enters into a single Contract for the design and construction, and the maintenance and/or operation of a Public-Private Facility over a contractually defined term, and for which public funds are appropriated.
+“Design-Build-Operate-Maintain” means a project delivery method in which a Public Body enters into a single contract for the design and construction, and the maintenance and/or operation of a Public-Private Facility over a contractually defined term, and for which public funds are appropriated.

 “Maintenance” means includes routine maintenance, routine repair, rehabilitation, Capital Maintenance, maintenance replacement, and any other categories of physical maintenance or upkeep of a Public-Private Facility that may be designated by the Public Body.

-“Material Default” means failure of a Concessionaire to perform any duties under a Public-Private Agreement which jeopardizes delivery of adequate service to the public and remains uncured within a reasonable time after the Concessionaire has received written notice from the Public Body of the failure.

 “Offeror” means a Private Entity who submits a statement or qualifications or a proposal in response to a Request for Qualifications or Request for Proposals for a Public-Private Agreement.

 “Operate” means any action other than Maintenance to operate or facilitate the use of a Public-Private Facility for its intended purpose.